lejoaoconte/Machine-Learning-Nanodegree-Udacity-Capstone-Project/Report.md

 July 5st, 2019

 ## I. Definition
-This project it's a project about deep learning methold of computer vision where we use this concept to _(approx. 1-2 pages)_
+This project it's about a deep learning method more specifically of computer vision where we use this concept to understand and generate a model which will interpret the American Sign Language (ASL) for use in futures occasion to real time translate this language to speaking language.

+As we already speak, the ASL is an important method of communication for deaf community in United States and in part of Canada.
+It's a very complex visual-spatial language, where all movements it's important and represents something [1].

+Very colleges and universities are beginning recognize the ASL as a cultural and important language to study [2].
+Nevertheless we have a large quantity of people which not have knowledge of this language and sometimes think it's a mimicry or thing in this kind, but it's not.

+_(approx. 1-2 pages)_

 ### Project Overview